 Training your customer service agents doesn’t have to mean administering boring seminars and tests.
 As effective as these traditional training methods can be, incorporating some fun customer service training games for new hires to play can be engaging, empowering, and lead to team building.

-Let’s break down some easy, free customer service training games you can play during your next onboarding session.
+Let’s break down some easy, free customer service training ideas and games you can play during your next onboarding session.

 Fun Customer Service Training Games